CalamityAdam/iot/react/readings/props_and_state.md

 # Props and State

-React components keep track of data via two important instance variables:
+React components keep track of data via two important properties:
 `this.props` and `this.state`.
 Both are objects representing data that the component needs in order to render.